ppy/osu-wiki/wiki/Tournaments/GTS/RGTS_2022/en.md

 2. 12 players will participate in this event.
 They will be decided by a vote.
 3. If there are more than 2 players from a country in the top 12 most voted players, only the 2 best will partake in All Stars.
 4. The top 2 players will be captains of each team.
 Their teammates will be decided by the ranking of the next 6 players.
 The topmost voted player will play with players with an odd number and the second most voted player with players with an even number.
-5. The mappool is the same as the one in Grand Finals.
+5. The mappool is the same as the one in the Grand Finals.
-6. The event will be a 4 vs 4 match with the following rules:
+6. The event will be a 4 vs. 4 match with the following rules:
    - Best-of-15 format (First to 8 points).
    - All the maps are played under FreeMod rules, meaning players are free to pick any of the following mods or a combination of them: NoMod, Hidden, HardRock.
    - No bans.